Here are two steps that sometimes work to highlight the changes that are happening while creating learning teams.

-- Maybe the manager does not know what to do most of the time they don’t.
+- Maybe the manager does not know what to do; most of the time, they don’t.
 You can look for someone who does.
-Who’s a subject matter experts, find knowledge that already exists that may understand what to do.
+Who’s a subject matter expert?
+Find the knowledge that already exists that may understand what to do.

 Step 2 Identify Progress

 Choose one thing to change & test it.